 Advertising has been a part of marketing strategy for a long time in the history of mankind.
-The world of advertising has been advancing day-by-day and commercials are being tailored to the thinking and needs of the audience’s desires.
+The world of advertising has been advancing day by day, and commercials are being tailored to the thinking and needs of the audience’s desires.
 Now, marketing techniques involve writing a compelling and persuasive ad copy displayed on the internet so that its consumers are attracted to a specific product or service.

 What Is Ad Copy?